SAP-samples/teched2022-XP280/exercises/ex2/README.md

 You will now create destinations that will be used to deploy the content built by the SAP Continuous Integration and Delivery service to the target subaccounts / spaces.

 1. Enter the subaccount in which you subscribed to Cloud Transport Management.
 By default, this should be the one called *trial*.
+If you created a subaccount in [Exercise 0](../ex0#exercise-01---optional-set-up-a-subaccount-on-your-sap-btp-trial-account), please use *Dev*.
 2. Open the **Destinations** view (to be found in the **Connectivity** area in the navigation pane).
 3. Choose **New Destination**.
 4. Enter a **Name** for the destination, for example *DEV_MTA*.
 5. Leave the **Type** set to **HTTP**.
 6. Optionally enter a description.
 7. The **URL** follows this pattern: `https://deploy-service.cfapps.<default-domain>/slprot/<myorg>/<myspace>/slp`.
-    - The `default-domain` depends on the region your trial subaccount runs in.
+    - The `default-domain` depends on the region your subaccount runs in.
 You can determine it by opening the **Overview** tab of your subaccount in a second browser tab window.
 In the **Cloud Foundry Environment** section you will find the **API Endpoint**  entry.
 The part that follows `https://api.cf.` would be the default domain, for example `us10.hana.ondemand.com`.
     - In the same section you also find the information for `myorg` and `myspace`.
     - `myorg` can be found under **Org Name**.
     - `myspace` can be found to the right in the **Spaces** table in the **Name** column.